OneDrive is #3 in Top 10 Cloud Storages

 2018.
 Microsoft added AI transcription to OneDrive and SharePoint

-Microsoft is adding video and audio transcription capabilities to OneDrive for Business and SharePoint, making a range of digital content more easily accessible to users.
-The new feature will automatically create a full transcript of dialogue when viewing a video or listening to an audio file, using AI technology available in Microsoft Stream (formerly Office 365 Video).
-The text data will be stored in the Microsoft Cloud, which Microsoft claims can be cheaper and more secure than relying on third-party transcription tools.
-The new service will be made available to Office 365 subscribers later this year.
+Microsoft is introducing video and audio transcription capabilities to OneDrive for Business and SharePoint, enhancing the accessibility of various digital content for users.
+This new feature utilizes AI technology from Microsoft Stream (previously known as Office 365 Video) to automatically generate a complete transcript of dialogues when viewing videos or listening to audio files.
+The resulting text data will be stored in the Microsoft Cloud, offering cost-effectiveness and enhanced security compared to relying on external transcription tools.
+Office 365 subscribers can expect to access this new service later in the year.

 2015.
 Microsoft gives Apple Users OneDrive For Business Access